Scoring rule: Continuous ranked probability score

 For many popular families of distributions, closed-form expressions for the continuous ranked probability score have been derived.
 The continuous ranked probability score has been used as a loss function for artificial neural networks, in which weather forecasts are postprocessed to a Gaussian probability distribution.

 CRPS was also adapted to survival analysis to cover censored events.

 The CRPS can be thought of as the generalization of the mean absolute error (MAE) to probabilistic forecasts, and for a single sample is equivalent to the MAE.
-Another way to think of it is the Brier/quadaratic score of the sampled cumulative distribution function $F_D$ for the binary event $\{X \leq y\}$.
+Another way to think of it is the Brier/quadaratic score of the sampled cumulative distribution function $F$ for the binary event $\{X \leq y\}$.

-CRPS is a special case of the Cramér distance (or Cramér's distance) and can be seen as an improvement of Wasserstein distance often used in machine learning.
+CRPS is a special case of the Cramér distance and can be seen as an improvement of Wasserstein distance often used in machine learning.
 Cramér distance performed better in ordinal regression than KL distance or the Wasserstein metric.